SysKitTeam/docs-point/troubleshooting/export-diagnostic-logs.md

 {% hint style="warning" %}
 **Please note!**
-When an event creates a new diagnostic log entry, it can take up to 5 minutes for the diagnostic log to be available for export in SysKit Point.
+When an issue arises, SysKit Point creates a diagnostic log. **It can take up to 5 minutes for the diagnostic log to be available for export in SysKit Point**.
 {% endhint %}

 To export diagnostic logs: